zowe/docs-site/docs/extend/extend-apiml/onboard-spring-boot-enabler.md

 The Logback framework provides a filter tool, [DuplicateMessageFilter](http://logback.qos.ch/manual/filters.html#DuplicateMessageFilter).

-Added the following code to your configuration file if you use XML configuration:
+Add the following code to your configuration file if you use XML configuration:

     <turboFilter class="ch.qos.logback.classic.turbo.DuplicateMessageFilter">
         <AllowedRepetitions>0</AllowedRepetitions>